nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

 	 Great you used salt amount: 50
 ```

-Also, once amount reaches 0, the ingredient will be deleted off from the IngredientsList.
+Also, once amount reaches 0, the ingredient will be deleted off from the `IngredientsList` of the `Fridge` .

 #### 3.3.5 Listing all expired ingredients on the date itself